soniatavarez/soniatavarez/README.md

 # 👋 Hi, I’m @soniatavarez

-## Below is the summary of the repositary I worked on for my MBA.
-The repositary is private but can be made available upon request.
+## Below is the summary of the repository I worked on for my MBA.
+The repository is private but can be made available upon request.

 ### Data Warehousing and Analytics: nyc_affordable_housing